mwmdev/neuma/README.md

 Displays translations.

-Start with `#` followed by the language to translate into and the phrase to translate.
+Start with `#` followed by the name of the language to translate into and the phrase to translate.

 ```
 > #german What's the carbon footprint of nuclear energy ?